CAS & HARVARD

 Dr. Steven Pinker

-Steven Pinker is a member of the CAS Advisory Board.
+Steven Pinker is a member of the From Fauna Advisory Board.
 He is a Canadian-American cognitive psychologist, linguist, and popular science author.
 He has won numerous prizes for his research, his teaching, and his nine books, including The Language Instinct, How the Mind Works, The Blank Slate, The Better Angels of Our Nature, and The Sense of Style.

 Pinker is a Johnstone Family Professor in the Department of Psychology at Harvard University.
 He is an advocate of evolutionary psychology and the computational theory of mind, and his academic specializations are visual cognition and psycholinguistics.
 He is an elected member of the National Academy of Sciences, a two-time Pulitzer Prize finalist, a Humanist of the Year, a recipient of nine honorary doctorates, and one of Foreign Policy’s “World’s Top 100 Public Intellectuals” and Time’s “100 Most Influential People in the World Today.”